hashicorp/consul-template/README.md

 {{nodes}}
 ```

-This example will query Consul's default datacenter.
-You can specify an optional parameter to the `nodes` call to specify the datacenter:
+This example will query Consul's default data center.
+You can specify an optional parameter to the `nodes` call to specify the data center:

 ```liquid
 {{nodes "@east-aws"}}
 ```

-This will query Consul for all nodes in the east-aws datacenter.
+This will query Consul for all nodes in the east-aws data center.

 ##### `secret`
 Query [Vault](https://www.vaultproject.io) for the secret data at the given path.
 If the path does not exist or if the configured Vault token does not have permission to read the path, an error will be returned.
 If the path exists, but the key does not exist, `<no value>` will be returned.